petk/dotfiles/README.md

 ## About

-Dotfiles are a set of files in your \*nix-based home directory to personalize and customize your system. set up your $PATH, customize Vim, configure Ruby's IRB, customize zsh behavior and many other things.
+Dotfiles are a set of files in your \*nix-based home directory to personalize and customize your system.
+They set up your $PATH, customize Vim, configure Ruby's IRB, customize zsh behavior and many other things.
 These dotfiles are inpired by [holman's dotfiles](https://github.com/holman/dotfiles) and some others.

 ## Installation